Total Solar Eclipse of 1999 August 11

 Certificate of AF4500 Concorde F-BVFC 1999 August 11 Total Solar Eclipse Flight

-(the duration of totality was only 5 minutes and 10 seconds contrary to the indicated duration mentioned on the certificate, please read the explanation below)
+(the duration of totality was only 5 minutes and 10 seconds contrary to the indicated duration mentioned on the certificate, please read the explanations below)

-In this short documentary Jean Prunin, the Concorde’s captain, who prepared the eclipse flight plan claims they had 8 minutes and 10 seconds of totality.
-However, they only had slightly over 5 minutes and 10 seconds of totality as the above simulation clearly shows.
+In this short documentary Jean Prunin†2015, the Concorde’s captain, who prepared the eclipse flight plan claims they had 8 minutes and 10 seconds of totality.
+However, to be accurate, they only had slightly over 5 minutes and 10 seconds of totality as the above simulation clearly shows.
 What lasted 8 minutes and 10 seconds is the whole run on the map below that includes some of the partial phases (in dark blue) before and after totality (in red).
-The flight plan, which can be seen on two pictures above and on the figure below, was to start the interception at N4950.0 and W01300.0, end it at N5020.0 and W00900.0 (complete flight plan in Google Earth, description in French of the computations done by Jean Prunin which explain the small mistakes made).
+The flight plan, which can be seen on two pictures above and on the figure below, was to start the interception trajectory at N4950.0 and W01300.0, end it at N5020.0 and W00900.0 (complete flight plan in Google Earth, description in French of the computations done by Jean Prunin which explain the small mistakes and approximations made).

 A later intercept combined with a flight parallel to the umbra would have allowed a totality duration of nearly 6 minutes, and even more if flying at Mach 2 over Cape Lizard had been authorized.